Using the redis-benchmark utility to benchmark a Redis server

 Redis supports pipelining, so it is possible to send multiple commands at once, a feature often exploited by real world applications.
 Redis pipelining is able to dramatically improve the number of operations per second a server is able do deliver.

-This is an example of running the benchmark in a MacBook Air 11" using a pipelining of 16 commands:
+Consider this example of running the benchmark using a pipelining of 16 commands:

 $ redis-benchmark -n 1000000 -t set,get -P 16 -q SET: 403063.28 requests per second GET: 508388.41 requests per second